 Data sampling is a technique to select a subset of the training set at each epoch.
 This could be a way to make the epoch unit smaller or select relevant training sequences at each epoch.
+There are different types of sampling that are selected using

 The simplest data sampling is to uniformly select a subset of the training data.
 Using the